 - Cornstarch – When sugar and Cherry are cooked together, the sugar will melt and the Cherry will release juice.
 Adding a cornstarch helps thicken the sauce.
 I also find that adding a chia seed instead of a cornstarch works to thicken the sauce.

-How do you make Homemade Cherry Sauce
+How to Make Cherry Sauce

 Making a homemade Cherry sauce is so easy.
 The most that you would do is to remove the seed of the Cherry, but once that is done all is left is to cook it in medium heat for a short 5 minutes time.
 All ingredients goes into the pan, and gets cooked on low medium heat while stirring from time to time.
 Once the sauce thickens, your job is done.
 Enjoy!